Tribe's Guide to

 What happens in family dispute resolution?

-You will undertake an intake process, where the facts about the parents and the children are gathered.
-Then there is usually a pre-mediation session, where you meet with the nominated FDRP privately, and speak openly about what you want to achieve and identify the issues.
+You will undertake an intake process, where the facts about the family, couple and the dispute are gathered.
+Then there is usually a pre-mediation session, where you meet with the nominated practitioner privately, and speak openly about what you want to achieve and identify the issues.
 They will likely ask you if you have received any legal advice on your position in relation to the issues and recommend that you obtain some if you have not already.

 The first joint session for the parties takes place after the FDRP has met privately with both parties.